sattlerc/types-website/committees.md

 32nd International Conference on Types for Proofs and Programs\
 4--8 May 2026, Gothenburg, Sweden, <https://types2026.cse.chalmers.se/>

-TYPES 2026 is organised by the following people.

 ::: {#organisers .section}
 ## Local organisers